Slovak Men's Volleyball League

-Slovak Men's Volleyball League (Slovak: Volejbalová extraliga mužov) is the top-level volleyball league in Slovakia.
-The current champion (as of 2025) is VKP Bratislava after winning in the final series against VK Spartak UJS Komárno.
+Slovak Men's Volleyball League (Slovak: Volejbalová extraliga mužov) is the top-level men's volleyball league in Slovakia.
+The current champion (as of 2025) is VK Slovan Bratislava after winning in the final series against VK Spartak UJS Komárno.
+Until 1998, the competition was called the I. liga.
+It is organized by the Slovak Volleyball Federation (SVF).
+The most successful team is VKP Bratislava, which has won it 13 times.
+Since the 2021/22 season, the competition has been called the Niké Extraliga men.